Limerick (poetry): Edward Lear

 The limerick form was popularized by Edward Lear in his first A Book of Nonsense (1846) and a later work, More Nonsense Pictures, Rhymes, Botany, etc. (1872).
 Lear wrote 212 limericks, mostly considered nonsense literature.
 It was customary at the time for limericks to accompany an absurd illustration of the same subject, and for the final line of the limerick to be a variant of the first line ending in the same word, but with slight differences that create a nonsensical, circular effect.
 The humour is not in the "punch line" ending but rather in the tension between meaning and its lack.

 The following is an example of one of Edward Lear's limericks.

 Lear's limericks were often typeset in three or four lines, according to the space available under the accompanying picture.

 Variations

-The limerick form is so well known that it has been parodied in many ways.
+The limerick form has been parodied in many ways.
 The following example is of unknown origin:

 Other parodies deliberately break the rhyme scheme, like the following example, attributed to W.S.
 Gilbert:

 Comedian John Clarke also parodied Lear's style:

 The American film reviewer Ezra Haber Glenn has blended the limerick form with reviews of popular films, creating so-called "filmericks".
 For example, on Vittorio De Sica's Italian neorealist Bicycle Thieves:

 The British wordplay and recreational mathematics expert Leigh Mercer (1893–1977) devised the following mathematical limerick: